 Disclaimer: This post may contain affiliate links.
 By using our affiliate link, we may get a small commission.
 However we only recommend companies and programs that we have tested or content with there services.
 Read disclaimer

 However, you should not let money be your main drive to start a blog.
-If I ever started blogging in pursuit of earning from it, then trust me, I could not have reached this point.
+If I ever started blogging solely in pursuit of earning from it, then trust me, I could not have reached this point.
 The disappointments that come along with it will leave you devastated and demoralized.

 Just like most jobs, blogging requires utmost dedication and a lot of patience.
 It is not a get-rich quick kind of thing.
 If it was, everyone could be a blogger.

 Talking from experience, my blogging journey has not been a walk in the park or bed of roses.
 Instead, it has been a journey full of challenges and at some point, I contemplated of quitting since getting traffic was a tough row to hoe and as a newbie.

 Also, I was not conversant with how to go about the crucial nuggets such as SEO, which are important for making your blog successful.

 However, in spite of all the challenges, I have connected with various people around the world and above all, I have made new friends.
 I mean, that’s what life is all about, right?

 What Does it take to Build a Profitable Blog